 Theaster Gates Jr., Artist and New Prada Diversity and Inclusion Co-Director

-After a recent blackface scandal of its own in which the company was called out for its blackface window figurines, Prada asked the artist Theaster Gates Jr. to lead a Diversity and Inclusion Advisory Council alongside director Ava DuVernay.
+After a 2018 blackface scandal of its own in which the company was called out for its blackface window figurines, Prada asked the artist Theaster Gates Jr. to lead a Diversity and Inclusion Advisory Council alongside director Ava DuVernay.
 The group’s long-term goals include hiring more diverse young employees and interns and offering scholarships and training, just to name a few.
 Gates has worked with the brand in various capacities (mostly on past exhibitions at the Fondazione Prada), and as the founder and executive director of Chicago’s Rebuild Foundation, Gates is used to working on creative projects that create a measurable and direct impact on overlooked groups.
-From supporting artists and the local workforce via Dorchester Industries to helping the Second City’s affordable housing efforts, Gates’ collaborative projects have enriched the black community in lasting ways.
+From supporting artists and the local workforce via Dorchester Industries to helping the Second City’s affordable housing efforts, Gates’s collaborative projects have enriched the black community in lasting ways.

 Davidson Petit-Frère, Designer